Arkay92/MERNStackBoilerplate/README.md

 ```
 Your application should now be running on localhost:3000 for the client and localhost:5000 (or another specified port) for the server.

-## Usage
-Provide instructions on how to use your application, such as how to register a new user, login, and access protected routes.

 ## Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.